Creating a WordPress website with a MySQL® database cluster using Terraform

 -

-Go to the cluster connection configuration section
+Go to the connection configuration section for the

 wp-mysql-tutorial-db-cluster

-:// ** MySQL® settings - You can get this info from your web host. ** // /** The name of the database for WordPress. */ define( 'DB_NAME', '<DB_NAME>' ); /** MySQL® database username. */ define( 'DB_USER', '<DB_USER>' ); /** MySQL® database password. */ define( 'DB_PASSWORD', '<DB_PASSWORD>' ); /** MySQL® hostname. */ define( 'DB_HOST', '<DB_HOST>' );
+cluster:// ** MySQL® settings - You can get this info from your web host. ** // /** The name of the database for WordPress. */ define( 'DB_NAME', '<DB_NAME>' ); /** MySQL® database username. */ define( 'DB_USER', '<DB_USER>' ); /** MySQL® database password. */ define( 'DB_PASSWORD', '<DB_PASSWORD>' ); /** MySQL® hostname. */ define( 'DB_HOST', '<DB_HOST>' );

 Replace the placeholders in the file: